A tale of elegant batting, match-fixing controversy, and turbulent marriages. Mohammad Azharuddin has certainly seen it all!

 Turbulent Marriages

 His on-field image was often tarnished by endless media glare and controversies.
 It was reported that he had an extra-marital affair with actress Sangeeta Bijlani while being married to Naureen (1987-96).
-While Bijlani’s engagement to Salman Khan created the perfect quadruple for the media to froth and fume over.
+While Bijlani’s engagement with Salman Khan created the perfect quadruple for the media to froth and fume over.
 Azhar later married Bijlani in 1996.
-In the 90s, private ownership of the media rights created possibilities for round the clock coverage of events.
+In the 90s, private ownership of media rights created possibilities for round-the-clock coverage of events.
 And he proved to be the perfect model for their endless gossip.

 Ban Lifted and The Afterlife: